aws-observability/aws-otel-java-instrumentation/testing/README.md

 - Setting up IAM roles and an EKS cluster
 - Setting up VPC settings and IAM role for EC2 instances
 - Buliding sample app images/files and putting them into ECRs/S3 buckets
-- Forking a repository and setting up neccessary secrets
+- Forking a repository and setting up necessary secrets

 ### 1. Create an IAM Role with OIDC Identity Provider